Mountain Portal: Launching the Camino from Saint-Jean-Pied-de-Port

 The bus station at Saint-Jean-Pied-de Port.

-It is hard to say when the original settlement of Saint-Jean-Pied-de-Port came to be.
-Cave art and artifacts at the nearby sites of Isturitz and Oxocelhaya suggest that human habitation in the region goes back to deep prehistory.
-Much later, the Romans brought their legions to the Aquitaine.
-The gold mines of Asturica Augusta (modern Astorga, Spain) had to be linked to the rest of the empire.
-The path to the gold network would be remembered by the 3rd century AD as the “Route of Antonin.”
+It’s hard to say when the original settlement began.
+Artifacts from the nearby Isturitz and Oxocelhaya caves suggest human habitation stretching into deep prehistory.
+Much later, the Romans arrived.
+The gold mines of Asturica Augusta (modern Astorga, Spain) had to be linked to the empire, creating a network remembered by the 3rd century AD as the “Route of Antonin.”

 The white stucco buildings of Saint-Jean-Pied-de-Port crowd the River Nive.